joybiswas007/modbot-tg/README.md

 /gift userid amount - gift some of your bp to other users.
 Example: /gift 1234566 10 or reply to a user whom you want to send the gift: /gift amount or /gift 10 /shop - display all the items available in shop
-/boost - display users available boost (User can buy only one boost at a time) /buy itemID - buy any item specified by item id
+/seize userid amount - As penaly seize some points from users /seize amount - reply to users message whose points are we going to deduct /boost - display users available boost (User can buy only one boost at a time) /buy itemID - buy any item specified by item id
 /stats - Send `/stats` to view your own stats.
 Reply to another user's message with `/stats` to see their stats.